bbauska/front-end-web-ui/README.md

 In this lesson we look at several ways of presenting information to users by overlaying the information on top of the page.
 In particular, we look at tooltips, popovers and modals.
 At the end of this lesson, you will be able to:

--   Set up a tooltip to be displayed when the user hovers over an area of the page
+-   Set up a tooltip to be displayed when the user hovers over an area of the page.
--   Enable popovers when the user clicks on a link or button
+-   Enable popovers when the user clicks on a link or button.
--   Reveal and hide modals when the user clicks on a link or button
+-   Reveal and hide modals when the user clicks on a link or button.

 <h3>Tooltips, Popovers and Modals</h3>